-Does intimacy after surgery hurt?
+Does intercourse or intimacy after surgery hurt?

 For roughly two weeks after a laparoscopy, patients can expect to experience mild vaginal bleeding, soreness in the abdomen, irritation around the incision, mood swings and gas.
 Regular activities should be avoided for a week, and resuming sex will take at least two weeks.
 But after proper healing, most patients should be able to have a healthy, pain-free sex life.

 Dr. Kenneth Barron, an OB-GYN in Charlottesville, Virginia, explained that vaginal intercourse after endometriosis surgery is different for every patient.